-We consider the hemispherical shell with stiffener depicted in Figure 8.
-This three dimensional shell structure is similar to the model published in [57] but has a slightly different stiffener profile.
-We use the Gaussian covariance function with a correlation length bL = 0.5L, where the characteristic domain length, $L \approx 176$, is the diameter of the stiffener ring.
+We consider the hemispherical shell with stiffener depicted in Fig. 8.
+This three dimensional multipatch shell structure is similar to the model published in [69] but has a slightly different stiffener profile.
+We use the Gaussian covariance function with a correlation length bL = 0.5L, where the characteristic domain length, $L \approx 176$ , is the diameter of the stiffener ring.